Meet your Club President

 Thomas Edward Coke

-Thomas Edward Coke, 8th Earl of Leicester became President of The Caravan Club at the Annual Members’ Meeting on the 21st October 2006.
+Tom Coke, 8th Earl of Leicester became President of the Caravan and Motorhome Club at the Annual Members’ Meeting on the 21st October 2006.
+Throughout his life he has enjoyed camping and caravanning.

 Photo from Club Magazine July 2009 - Club President, Viscount Coke (as he was then), with his wife Polly and children Hermione, Juno, Edward and Elizabeth in front of their Airstream.